nRF24/CircuitPython_nRF24L01/docs/troubleshooting.rst

 Settings that must Match
 ************************

-For successful transmissions, most of the endpoint trasceivers' settings/features must match.
+For successful transmissions, most of the endpoint transceivers' settings/features must match.
 These settings/features include:

 * The RX pipe's address on the receiving nRF24L01 (passed to `open_rx_pipe()`) MUST match